TobiOlajumoke/User_management/README.md

+To run this projecte

-# STep 1
+# Step 1
-To run this project you need to clone this repo to your local machine `https://github.com/TobiOlajumoke/User_management.git`
+You need to clone this repo to your local machin `https://github.com/TobiOlajumoke/User_management.git`

 # Step 2